patconnole/openc2_companion/README.md

 Notice how nobody has said:

-     The Producer POSTS a JSON command over TLS to the Gateway and expects a 200 OK on success.
+     The Producer POSTS a JSON command over TLS to the Gateway on port 99 and expects a 200 OK on success.

 Instead, everything related to Transfer Protocol, Serialization, Commands and even Device is abstractly defined or referenced in the OpenC2 Language.
 This way a system of Producers and Consumers could be OpenC2 compliant no matter if they're using HTTPS, MQTT, JSON, CBOR, running on a VM, Mac-Mini, or Physical Router, etc. The specific Transfer, Serialization, and set of Commands are composed together with their own specs, and OpenC2 doesn't tell you what to run it all on.